Skip to Content

 Assault & Battery

-Because of their violent intent against others, assaults and battery are serious charges in our state, carrying with them potentially severe penalties.
+Because of their violent intent against others, assault and battery are serious charges in our state, carrying potentially severe penalties.
 Both offenses can be charged as either misdemeanors or felonies, depending on the circumstances.
-When convicted of assault or battery, you may be facing hefty fines and/or jail time.
-In the most serious cases, you could be facing long prison sentences and even steeper fines.
-If you are convicted, a permanent criminal record of a misdemeanor or felony of this nature can be a deterrent to securing future employment, professional licenses, housing, and more.
+When convicted of assault or battery, you may face hefty fines and/or jail time.
+In the most serious cases, you could face long prison sentences and even higher fines.
+If convicted, a permanent criminal record of a misdemeanor or felony of this nature can deter securing future employment, professional licenses, housing, and more.

-The legal team at Smith, Schnatmeier, Dettmering & Kilgo, LLP possesses the skills, resources, and experience required to effectively fight any assault or battery charge.
-We combine 100 years of combined criminal law practice with personalized attention to every client.
-Our team is results-oriented in taking every available legal path toward securing the most favorable outcome, whether that involves negotiating with prosecutors in seeking reduced charges or taking your case to trial.
+The legal team at Smith, Schnatmeier, Dettmering & Kilgo, LLP possesses the skills, resources, and experience required to effectively defend against any assault or battery charge.
+We combine 100 years of criminal law practice with personalized attention to every client.
+Our team is results-oriented in taking every available legal path toward securing the most favorable outcome, whether that involves negotiating with prosecutors to seek reduced charges or taking your case to trial.
+Our approach is comprehensive and personalized, ensuring that we explore every legal avenue available to protect our clients' rights.

 Contact our Cobb County assault and battery attorneys at (770) 599-5328 for a confidential case evaluation.